The Ultimate Holiday Season Driving Guide – Tips For A Safe And Enjoyable Winter Road Trip

 • Provide plenty of water and non-alcoholic drinks to prevent guests from excessively drinking.

-• Arrange for a family member or friend to drive guests home.
+• Arrange for a designated driver (or drivers) to drive guests home.

 • Consider renting a “party van” with a driver or a rideshare service to ensure safe transportation.

-• Prepare your guest room or sofa for guests who cannot drive home.
+• Prepare a spare room or sofa for guests who cannot drive home.

-Holiday Drinking And Driving Safety Tips For Guests
+Safety Driving Tips For Guests This Holiday Season

 While holiday parties are a great time to cut loose and enjoy the company of your dearest friends, it’s essential to do so responsibly.
 If you know that you’re going to drink or that there’s a possibility you might drink, then you owe it to yourself to make sure you have a way to get home safely.
 Before you go out, make sure that you:

-• Make sure to have someone (who is not drinking) watch over you and your group.
+• Make sure to have someone (who is sober) watch over you and your group.

 • Request a responsible friend or family member to be your designated driver (and show your appreciation with a lovely present!)